prateekshukla17/Path-Panda/README.md

 ## Architecture of the Application

 ![Architecture](Architecture.png)

-Path-Panda is structured into three Components
+## Path-Panda is structured into three Components:

 ### 1. Data Pipeline